plone/volto/docs/source/configuration/validation.md

 It takes two `dependencies`.
 The first element should be the `default` identifier, and the second you can set it up to identify the validator.
-In the case of the example, this other dependency is `minLenght`.
+In the case of the example, this other dependency is `minLength`.
 It can be any string.

 ### Per field `type` validators